Kandy-IO/kandy-distant-vdi/eLux/README.md

 - `distant-<pid>.log` - The vdi driver logs.
 - `browser_console-<pid>.log` - The browser process CEF logs.

-The maximum number of distant log files is 5.
-When the VDI Driver is run and there are 5 or more distant log files, they will be rotated.
+When the VDI Driver is run, log files that are 7 or more days old will be deleted.

 ### 5. Known Issues / Limitations